 Project Everest: Reaching greater heights in internet communication security

-Project Everest is working on a verified, secure communication stack designed to improve the security of HTTPS, a key internet safeguard.
+Project Everest is a multiyear collaborative effort focused on building a verified, secure communications stack designed to improve the security of HTTPS, a key internet safeguard.
 This post, about the verification tools and techniques the Everest team is using and developing, is the first in a series exploring the groundbreaking work, which is available on GitHub now.

 Wouldn’t it be great if a message you sent to your bank over the internet was guaranteed to be safe from tampering and readable only by your financial institution?
 Project Everest is building software that provides such a guarantee as a theorem about the code that implements a secure communication protocol deployed in web browsers and servers everywhere.